SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 - Initial Organization-Level licensing includes all capabilities except "knowledge write-back", which must be implemented via the AI-SIA Alliance;
 - Behavior fragments are locally generated and stored by the SOC platform within the enterprise or government;
 - In the initial phase, Organization-Level licensing does not mandate the use of Node-Level and Platform-Level products; certification will be required as the alliance evolves.
+- The rationale for requiring governments to obtain structured security investigation capability certification at the organization level is straightforward: governments also need to connect to the globally interconnected shared knowledge base for read and write-back mechanisms.
+Without first demonstrating their structured investigation capability, they risk contaminating interoperability and trustworthiness of investigations with non-structured data.
 ---
+**Special Friendly Provisions for Government-Level Licensing in Developing Countries**:
+- For small-state governments in developing countries, the following special mechanism shall be available to Apply for Patent Fee Reduction or Free Licensing:
+Eligible governments may submit a formal request to the Expert Committee.
+Upon preliminary approval, the committee shall forward the application to the Alliance Licensing Office.
+The final decision on fee reduction or waiver rests with the inventor.

 ### General FRAND Constraints (Applicable to All Three License Levels)